SlinkyPotato/DEGEN/docs/CONTRIBUTING.md

 -   All of the permissions under "Text Permissions"
 -   No permissions under "Voice Permissions"

 10. Select and copy the generated URL under "Scopes."
-Make sure the value of permissions in the URL reads 536637602902.
+Make sure the you have [these permissions](https://github.com/BanklessDAO/discord-bots/blob/DEGEN/docs/BOT_PERMISSIONS.md) selected.
 11. Send the URL via Discord DM to nonsense to have it added to the test Discord server